beamhalo/kate-ollama/README.md

 ## Current Features

-* Prompt based code generation (from the original https://github.com/Mte90/kate-ollama)

-  * `Ctrl + /`: prints `// AI: `
+My primary use for this is for smart autocomplete, so this is, for now, the only feature.
+This is most effective when used as boilerplate generator for frequently written code, after you have written the skeleton.

+Works decently with a smallish model, I tried with qwen2.5-coder:7b.
+The last comment before the cursor is typically taken into account.
+The more code around to imitate, the better.

+* Fill-In-Middle based code generation, requires models supporting fill-in-middle through ollama (e.g. qwen2.5-coder, codestral)

-  * `Ctrl + ;`: execute Ollama with the `generate` endpoint, so doesn't have memory of what was already executed
+  * `Ctrl + ;`: insert code at the current cursor position.

-  * `Ctrl + Shift + ;`: execute Ollama with the `generate` endpoint, but with the whole content injected before the prompt
+  * `Ctrl + Shift + ;`: when the model is going off on a tangent, you can stop it.

-* Tabbed panel (from the parent fork https://github.com/tfks/kate-ollama) let's the user query Ollama outside of the editor.
-Still in development but basic functionality is there.

 ## Planned Features

- * Replace prompt based code generation with Fill In Middle autocomplete (requires compatible models)
+ * Tabbed panel (from the parent fork https://github.com/tfks/kate-ollama) lets the user query Ollama outside of the editor.
+Presently broken, will fix.

- * Improve UI of tabbed panel, giving it more chat like behavior, retaining the option of outputting to edit
+ * Improve UI of tabbed panel, giving it more chat like behavior, retaining the option of outputting straight to editor

+ * Wishlist: some features 'inspired' from qodeassist

 ## Installation instructions